kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 If you are attempting to transition an existing contract to more agile-based development, you’ll have additional considerations that could enable you to streamline your procurement process.
 Consider the following:

 * Resources and skills of both contractor and government personnel in the agile arena.
-* Even if you could modify an existing contract, would the current contractor be up for it?
+* Even if you could modify an existing contract, would the current contractor be willing to do so?
 Can the contractor be trained or adjust its processes to accommodate successful agile development?
 * Are sufficient government personnel trained and available to be part of the agile team?
 * Do you need to change the entire contract, or could just a small portion be adjusted to reduce risk, provide experience, and prove the concept for stakeholder buy-in?
 * Can you piggyback on another agency’s contract or one of your agency’s enterprise contracts?
-* Does the contract type allow for orders, and would the order be within scope?
+* Does the contract type permit orders, and would the order fall within scope?
 * What flexibilities do you have within the existing contract or scope as it currently stands?
 Do the CLIN descriptions and requirements document provide the needed flexibility?
 Would modifications be out of scope?
 * How cooperative is the contractor?
 How much leverage do you have (e.g., options, task orders for continued work, incentive contract)?
 * How difficult will it be to re-baseline performance metrics to accommodate agile processes and then get both the contractor and the government to buy in?